waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Walking onto warp tile at (2, 13) triggers exit.
 (Failed)
     *   An NPC has a clue for how to exit.
 (All NPCs spoken to, no clues)
     *   The 'Left Their Drink' object at (12, 1) is a switch.
 (Interaction failed)
-*   **Position Hallucination (Turn 26194):** I hallucinated that a `path_plan` to move from (9, 3) to (2, 12) was successful.
-A system warning on the next turn confirmed the move failed.
-Root Cause: Failure to verify my position in the Game State after the path execution.
-This re-confirms the importance of my new core principle to always verify position.

 ## XI.
 Goldenrod Game Corner - Alternative Hypotheses (Post-Reflection)
 *   **Confirmation Bias Identified:** My search has exclusively tested for an 'A' button interaction.
 This is too narrow.
 *   **Hypothesis 2 (Movement Trigger):** The exit may be triggered by a specific movement pattern on the floor, not an interaction.
 Test: After exhausting 'A' presses, perform a serpentine walk over every single floor tile.
 *   **Hypothesis 3 (External Prerequisite):** The puzzle may be unsolvable without an item or event from outside.
 The POKEFAN_M mentioned losing his COIN CASE in the Goldenrod Underground.
 This is a strong lead.
 Test: If the in-room search fails, leave the Game Corner, find the COIN CASE, and then return to see if anything has changed.
+*   **Pivot Condition:** If the next 15 systematic search targets in the Game Corner fail to reveal the exit, I MUST pivot.
+The primary goal will become finding the COIN CASE in the Goldenrod Underground.

 ## XII.
-Future Agent & Strategy Notes (Post-Reflection)
+Future Agent & Tool Notes
-*   **Puzzle Solver Agent Idea:** A potential future agent could automate the entire puzzle-solving loop: take a list of targets, manage a 'checked' list, and output the next move and interaction.
-This would be a high-level automation of my current process.
+*   **Puzzle Solver Agent Idea:** A potential future agent could automate the entire puzzle-solving loop.
+It would orchestrate the sub-tools (`find_reachable_interactable_tiles`, `find_checked_tiles`, `search_coordinator`, `path_finder`) to determine and execute the next step in a systematic search.
-*   **Game Corner Pivot Condition:** If the next 15 systematic search targets in the Game Corner fail to reveal the exit, I MUST pivot.
-The primary goal will become finding the COIN CASE in the Goldenrod Underground, and I will leave the Game Corner to pursue that lead.
+    *   **Input:** Current game state (map XML).
+    *   **Process:** Internally call its sub-tools to identify the next unchecked target, find a path, and generate the next action (e.g., button press to move, mark tile, or interact).
+    *   **Output:** The next single action (`buttons_to_press` array) to execute.
+This would create a high-level automation of my current manual process.